amarrazza/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a class-based and a functional component?
+  A class component extends a component from React which passes along some built in methods.
+Functional components make use of hooks.
 2. When does a componentWillMount function be called?
-What about a componentDidUpdate?
+What about a componentDidUpdate? componentWillMount will be called before rendereing. componentDidUpdate will be called when a component has been updated, such as state.
 3. Define stateful logic.
+  Stateful logic is any code that interacts or changes state.
 4. What are the three step of creating a successful test?
 What is done in each phase?
+  Arrange: render the component, Act: Define elements and run user events, Assert: Confirm expected outputs are in the DOM